-- Ultraviolet (UV) Light Exposure: Sunlight is the primary source of UV radiation. - Indoor Tanning: Sun lamps and tanning beds emit UV radiation, which can cause skin damage and skin cancer. - Family History: Those with a family history of melanoma have an increased risk for the disease. - Personal History: Those with a personal history of skin cancer or sunburns, especially burns early in life, a large number of moles, skin that burns, freckles, or reddens with ease, or skin that is painful in the sun are at a higher risk. - Fair Skin: People with fair skin are at a higher risk of developing skin cancer, especially those who also have freckles, blue or green eyes, and red, blond, or light brown hair.
+- Ultraviolet (UV) Light Exposure: Sunlight is the primary source of UV radiation. - Indoor Tanning: Sun lamps and tanning beds emit UV radiation, which can cause skin damage and skin cancer. - Family History: Those with a family history of melanoma have an increased risk for the disease. - Personal History: Those with a personal history of skin cancer or sunburns, especially burns early in life; a high number of moles; skin that burns, freckles, or reddens with ease; or skin that is painful in the sun are at a higher risk. - Fair Skin: People with fair skin are at a higher risk of developing skin cancer, especially those who also have freckles, blue or green eyes, and red, blonde, or light brown hair.
 However, everyone is at risk of developing skin cancer and should take precautions.
-In fact, though melanoma is less frequently diagnosed among African Americans, Latinos, and Asians than Caucasians, it is frequently found in late stages.
-Everyone should seek annual skin cancer screenings with a physician.
+In fact, though melanoma is less frequently diagnosed among people who are Black, Hispanic, or Asian, it is more often identified in later stages.
+Those at a higher risk for skin cancer should seek annual skin cancer screenings with a dermatologist.